codenart/codenart.github.io/_posts/3-bootstrap/2017-08-26-getting-started.md

 some styles of used components.
 The purpose is to make our webpages look unique. :D

 At the end of the `<body>` section, there are 3 JavaScript files.
 Don't worry.
-You don't have to learn JavaScript yet to start using Bootstrap.
+You don't have to learn JavaScript to start using Bootstrap.
 These JavaScript files contains pre-written codes that make some interactive components work out of the box.